Puchaczov/Musoq/README.md

 ![Anim](https://github.com/Puchaczov/Musoq/blob/master/musoq_anim_3.gif)

 # What is Musoq? (in depth)
 Musoq exposes raw data sets as queryable sources.
-This allows you to write queries on those sources.
-It uses concepts of schemas and tables to logically group your datasource.
+This allows you to query those sources using a syntax very similar to SQL.
+It uses concepts of schemas and tables to logically define your datasources.
 What can be used as query source?
 Virtually anything!
-Here are some ideas (many of them have been implemented already!):
+Here are some ideas (many of them are already included in this project!):

 - Directories
 - Files